 |Production of Polyclonal Antibodies||Animals are inoculated with the antigen of interest.
 After multiple injections, the animals are supposed to have developed antibodies against the antigen.
 Blood is extracted from the animals and required polyclonal antibody is isolated, purified and refined to serve in diagnostic and therapeutic ways.
 Animals used are mammals: mouse, rabbit, sheep and goat.|

 |Hybridoma Production of Monoclonal Antibody

-In “phage display”, gene contributing to production of antigen of interest is introduced into a phage coat protein gene; causing it to “display” the protein externally while the gene is present internally.
-These displaying phages are systematically screened and then isolated to form source of production of the required antigen.
+In “phage display,” the gene contributing to production of the antigen of interest is introduced into a phage coat protein gene.
+This causes the gene to “display” the protein externally, while the gene is present internally.
+These displaying phages are systematically screened and then isolated to form the source of production of the required antigen.

 Electrophoresis and Western Blot use protein separation techniques based on differential migration of molecules across an electric field to separate different genres of proteins present in a given sample.

-Immunofluorescence and Immunohistochemistry use appropriately labeled antibodies to detect antigen of interest especially in biological tissues.
+Immunofluorescence and Immunohistochemistry use appropriately labeled antibodies to detect the antigen of interest, especially in biological tissues.

-Flow Cytometry involves simultaneous evaluation of multitude of properties of myriad number of molecules as the solution suspending them is passed slowly across an electronic detection apparatus.
+Flow Cytometry involves simultaneous evaluation of a multitude of properties of a myriad number of molecules as the solution suspending them is passed slowly across an electronic detection apparatus.

-Fluorescence-Activated Cell Sorter (FACS) is a scientific instrument based on flow cytometry with extensive applications in cytology like cell counting, cell sorting and study of property of cells.
+Fluorescence-Activated Cell Sorter (FACS) is a scientific instrument based on flow cytometry, with extensive applications in cytology like cell counting, cell sorting and study of cellular property.

 Cellular activity can be measured with the help of immunodiagnostics.

-Various antibodies such as polyclonal, monoclonal can be commercially produced using advanced molecular biological techniques like production of hybridomas, phage display and cell culture.
+Various antibodies such as polyclonal and monoclonal can be commercially produced using advanced molecular biological techniques like production of hybridomas, phage display and cell culture.